 Retrieve an opaque handle for fast texture lookups.
 The filename is presumed to be UTF-8 encoded.
+The options, if not null, may be used to create a separate handle for certain texture option choices (currently: the colorspace).
 The opaque pointer thread_info is thread-specific information returned by $get_perthread_info()$.
 Return nullptr if something has gone horribly wrong.